About Church Membership

 While Scripture doesn’t address church membership directly, the concept is clearly implied in the New Testament.
 How can a church obey the words of Jesus about the church or Paul’s instruction to the Corinthian church without membership (Matthew 18:15-17, 1 Corinthians 5:2, 12-13)?
 In an effort to faithfully follow New Testament teaching, FBU has church membership.

 In joining FBU, you’re committing to follow the Lord Jesus, to walk alongside fellow Christians, and to live a life that glorifies God.
 If you are considering membership at FBU, the following must be true…

 - You must be a Christian.
 In other words, you must have turned from your sin and placed your faith in Christ (John 1:12).

 - You must have been biblically baptized or be willing to be baptized.
 First, a biblical baptism happens after you have turned from sin and trusted Christ (Acts 2:41).
 Second, a biblical baptism is an act of obedience to Christ, not a way to gain salvation (Luke 23:42-43, 1 Corinthians 1:17).
 Third, a biblical baptism is by immersion which means you go into the water and come out of the water (Matthew 3:16, John 3:23).

 - If you were previously a member of a Baptist church of like faith and order, you may transfer your membership from that congregation to our church family.

-If you are considering membership at FBC, follow these steps…
+If you are considering membership at FBU, follow these steps…

-After meeting with the pastor, come forward at the end of a morning worship service to give the congregation an opportunity to meet you and affirm your membership.
+After meeting with a pastor, you will be introduced to the church at the end of a morning worship service to give the congregation an opportunity to meet you and affirm your membership.